How I Work

 2. You call me and describe the details of your idea so I can ascertain if it falls within my skill set.
-At this point I may offer an number of suggestions based on the realities of engineering.
+At this point, I may offer a number of suggestions based on the realities of engineering.

 3. You email me the detailed specifications including any drawings or diagrams (napkin sketches are fine).
 This email becomes the de-facto contract that defines your expectations.

 4. I provide you with an estimate to complete a first working prototype.
 Note!
 I can NOT provide any estimate without full and complete details – every job is different.
 Also my estimates are not fixed bids and the final amount may be more or less than the estimate depending on how the job goes.
 I will keep you advised of any significant issues that may affect costs.

 5. If you approve the estimate, I send you an invoice for 50% of the estimated amount by PayPal – allowing you to pay with debit or credit.

 6. I begin work on receipt of your payment and provide detailed progress reports as the work proceeds.